redox-os/ion/manual/src/introduction.md

 Ion is a modern system shell that features a simple, yet powerful, syntax.
 It is written entirely in Rust, which greatly increases the overall quality and security of the shell, eliminating the possibilities of a [ShellShock](https://en.wikipedia.org/wiki/Shellshock_(software_bug))-like vulnerability, and making development easier.
-It also offers a level of performance that exceeds that of Dash, when taking advantage of Ion's features.
+It also offers a level of performance that exceeds that of Dash, while taking advantage of Ion's features.
-While it is developed alongside, and primarily for, RedoxOS, it is a fully capable on other *nix platforms, and we are currently searching for a Windows developer to port it to Windows.
+While it is developed alongside, and primarily for, RedoxOS, it is fully capable of running on other *nix platforms, and we are currently searching for a Windows developer to port it to Windows.

 # Goals